earlgreymt/dh2323-atmospheric-scattering/index.md

 were quite a few small decisions made along the way that were worth explaining properly.

-Final high resolution renders were saved today for all four sun direction presets.
-These show the full quality of the renderer with all optimizations and Mie scattering enabled.
+Final high resolution renders were saved today across all four sun direction presets using the Rayleigh-only configuration.
+These are the definitive output images from the project.

 <!-- INSERT FINAL HIGH RESOLUTION RENDERS HERE -->
 ![Preset 1 — Noon](screenshots/final_preset1.png)